TomPatterson9/gildedrp/public/rules.md

 1. General Camp & Build Rules

-- Camps must fit into the Red Dead world: no treehouses, platform structures, or excessive builds.
+- Camps must fit into the Red Dead world no treehouses, platform structures, or excessive builds.

-- Camps should be simple and realistic: tents, basic camp decor, 4 storage items, and lighting.
+- Camps should be simple and realistic tents, basic camp decor, 4 storage items, and lighting.
 That is the limit.

 - One small foundation is allowed if needed for flat ground, not more than 1ft off the ground if absolutely necessary.